VaclavPlajt/playground/README.md

-# playground
+# My playground
-My personal playground.
+A collection of examples.